Boolean263/EventGhost-TrayTip/README.md

 * Title: this is typically shown in a large, bold font.
 * Message: some more detail about what you're telling the user.
-* Payload: an optional string payload to include in the generated event (see below) if the user clicks on the notification.
+* Payload: an optional string payload to include in generated events (see below)

 All three items are parsed for python code wrapped in {curly braces}.
 If you want to include an actual curly brace, you need to double it up,